Relieve Your Jaw Pain

 Symptoms of TMJ Disorder

-We recommend calling our practice and scheduling a TMJ evaluation with Dr. Villalobos if you experience any of the following issues:
+We recommend calling our practice and scheduling a TMD evaluation with Dr. Villalobos if you experience any of the following issues:

 - Frequent pain and stiffness in your jaw